scuzzydude/asimov/asimov.md

 Take Tesla, the car company.
 I think it would be fair to say Tesla is one of the most sustainable companies out there.
 Electric cars reduce our dependence on oil, and through the electrical system, we can generate power more cleanly and more efficiently.
 A worthy objective in a sustainable world.

 However, it's not the most sustainable solution.
-The most sustainable solution is driving less and taking public transportation more. *"Tesla's mission is to accelerate the world's transition to sustainable energy."* [^33] Replacing gasoline powered automobiles with electrically powered vehicles is a leap forward in accelerating the transition to sustainable energy.
+The most sustainable solution is driving less and taking public transportation more. *"Tesla's mission is to accelerate the world's transition to sustainable energy."* [^34] Replacing gasoline powered automobiles with electrically powered vehicles is a leap forward in accelerating the transition to sustainable energy.
 In parts of the world where people love and can afford cars -- The United States and Texas especially -- this might be the only practical way for a profit driven organization to fulfil this mission.

 It took billions of dollars in investment to design and manufacture electric vehicles and get the costs where they were affordable on a mass scale.
 Electric vehicles for public transportation might have high profit margins, but nowhere near the volume to justify that kind of investment.
-Public transportation usually requires huge political incentives and tearing a city apart to install a train systems when most voters are happy to sit in traffic for hours a day isn't exactly an easy campaign sell.
+Public transportation usually requires huge political incentives.
+Tearing a city apart to install a train systems when most voters are happy to sit in traffic for hours a day isn't exactly an easy campaign sell.

 Tesla shareholders profit (gain wealth) when Tesla sells more vehicles.
 Tesla must take the fruits of nature and turn them into vehicles, at a tremendous investment of property, power, and labor.
 From engineering perspective are better ways to accelerate the transition to sustainable energy.
 Tesla is probably making the most practically efficient compromise between shareholders and the engineering.